Injury Recovery Isn’t “Just Rest”: How to Heal and Get Back to Performance

 5 minute Read

-“It hurts when I do (insert painful movement)”
+You may be thinking… “It hurts when I do (insert painful movement)”

 Dr: “Don’t do that.”
 “You should rest it”

 This isn’t actually very helpful advice.
-(Unless you have a broken bone….then you immobilize and rest until the fracture has healed)
+(Unless you have a broken bone, then you immobilize and rest until the fracture has healed)

 Pain is your body’s way of asking for change.
 It is sending you signals that it doesn’t like what is happening so please stop doing that movement….but it isn’t asking you to stop moving completely!